fommil/fpmortals/manuscript/complete.md

   )
 ~~~~~~~~

-`A Refined B` can be read as "an `A` that meets the requirements defined in
-`B`".
 The underlying value can be obtained with `.value`.
 We can construct a
-value at runtime using `.refineV`
+value at runtime using `.refineV`, returning an `Either`

 {lang="text"}
 ~~~~~~~~